Fujifilm X-H1 vs Nikon D780

-Both the X-H1 and the D780 are recent models that are part of the current product line-up.
-The D780 replaced the earlier Nikon D750, while the X-H1 does not have a direct predecessor.
+The D780 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-H1 and the Nikon D780?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.